skiddder/aks-demo/README.md

 ### Deploy the AKS cluster

-The logic is separated into two scripts in case you have your AKS subscription associated to another tenant as you have admin consent privileges in (most of the time as a developer this will be the case in an enterprise environment).
-This allows you to run the app and service principal creation against your test tenant and then in a 2nd step create the AKS cluster in another tenant's context (i.e. the development subuscription of your employer).
+The logic is separated into two scripts in case you have your AKS subscription associated to another tenant than you have admin consent privileges in (most of the time as a developer this will be the case in an enterprise environment).
+This allows you to run the app and service principal creation against your test tenant and then in a 2nd step create the AKS cluster in another tenant's context (i.e. the development subscription of your employer).

 ### Build the containers from dockerfiles